pirog/kalabox-app-examples/drupal7/README.md

 This is a nice app that runs Drupal 7 sites.
 It is relatively optimized for Drupal with nginx, php-fpm and mariadb all running in separate containers.

 It also has some nice config for APC, xdebug and other tools of that ilk.
-This app also has a nice Pressflow Environment plugin that sets your database config in the environment so if you are using pressflow drupal you don't need to muck with your settings.php.
+It also ships with git, drush and environment plugins so you can run drush and git commands (with ssh key forwarding) right on your app.
+Plus the environmental plugin injects configuration right into the apps environment so you dont need to muck with settings.php.

 ## Setup